 At Conference Compass, we have gathered analytical data from more than 250 of our event apps and more than 100,000 users.
 From this data, we can reveal the top 5 most used features in our apps.
 It is interesting to see that users focus mostly on fundamental features but with some added interactive capabilities

 The core function of an event app is to offer a browsable event program.
 Essentially, an event app should replace the printed books which were needed to inform attendees of the program.
 Being able to easily browse the program by day, and view all of the detailed information of each session or presentation makes this the top utilized app feature.

 A mobile event app allows users to search the entire app by simply entering what they are looking for.
 Although the “search” function doesn’t seem particularly spectacular, searching for an event program and getting an instant result is simply not possible in print.
 This makes it one of the most used and welcome features of our event apps.

 3. Personal event schedule

 Attendees can create their own personalized schedule, making their visit more streamlined and organized.
 Users can receive notifications when the next important session is about to begin, take notes within the app, and mark favorite speakers and exhibitors.
 Taking the event program to another level by allowing users to do more with the information, this is another highly utilized feature.

 4. Floor plan

 Floor plans or maps have been around forever but within an event app, these floor plans have become digital and interactive.
-One can now easily locate a presentation, poster or a company on the floor plan and quickly access all the related information about these elements.
+One can now easily locate a presentation, poster, or company on the floor plan and quickly access all the related information about these elements.

-Event organizers are often highly focused on adding the newer features, such as twitter integration and networking, or providing more and more content in the app.
-As every event has a specific audience, it is wise to study the analytics of your event app to see where focus should be placed and what improvements can be made that truly benefit the users and increase engagement.
+Event organizers are often highly focused on adding newer features, such as Twitter integration and networking, or providing more and more content in the app.
+As every event has a specific audience, it is wise to study the analytics of your event app to see where the focus should be placed and what improvements can be made that truly benefit the users and increase engagement.